Visit an aquarium, planetarium, rainforest, and natural history museum—all under one living roof.

 Geminid meteor shower, 2012 © Mike Lewinski

-The Skywatcher's Guide is the Morrison Planetarium's guide to the skies for October through December 2017.
+The Skywatcher's Guide is the Morrison Planetarium's guide to the skies for January through March 2018.

 Created by Morrison Planetarium staff, these go-to resources cover important events occurring in our Universe.

 Download the Morrison Planetarium's 2018 Pocket Almanac to stay up-to-date on eclipses, meteor showers, satellite spottings, and more.

 The Academy's Benjamin Dean lecture series hosts the world's leading experts in astronomy, astrophysics, and more.

 Morrison Planetarium is open for Thursday NightLife events, featuring special shows and presentations.